Dependent Reachable Sets for the Constant Bearing Pursuit Strategy: The Optimization Problem

 where $\lambda(\tau)$ is the auxiliary variable.
 The first-order necessary conditions for the extremum points can be obtained using the corresponding Euler-Lagrange equations given below.

 Consequently,

 for $0\leq \tau \leq t$, where $c_1$ and $c_2$ are constants.

 Equations (\ref{eq:EL_1}) and (\ref{eq:EL_2}) cannot be solved further to obtain analytical expressions of the extrema.
-Therefore, simulation-based empirical studies were conducted to understand the nature of the extrema in the case where the independent agent follows a single-switching control function to reach the point $\mathbf{x}$.
+Therefore, simulation-based empirical studies were conducted to understand the nature of the extrema in the case where the independent agent follows a single-switching control function, which is the simplest candidate function, to reach the point $\mathbf{x}$.
 Note that in such cases, the locus of points at which the independent agent switches between constant control inputs is the ellipse

 The following hypotheses are proposed on the basis of empirical evidence.

 \begin{hypothesis} The extremum points for the optimization problem in (\ref{eq:optim_cost})-(\ref{eq:optim_bounds}) correspond to the independent agent's trajectories with a single-switching control function such that $\mathrm{abs}(\dot{x}(\tau))$ and $\mathrm{abs}(\dot{y}(\tau))$ are constants for all time $0\leq \tau \leq t$. \end{hypothesis}